Illustrated FURNITURE Glossary

 |

-of the Middle Ages (Gothic period). it was a slab of wood or several fitted planks
+the Middle Ages (Gothic period). iI was a slab of wood or several

 |